mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

   #fig:52-widgets-state-transitions width=65% }

 Since TangoJS widgets are built with Web Components, they behave like ordinary HTML elements.
-During intialization widget prepares its layout, attaches event handlers and (usually) starts polling timer to periodically update its state.
+During initialization widget prepares its layout, attaches event handlers and (usually) starts polling timer to periodically update its state.
 Update of widget's attributes may require reinitialization, recreation of the underlying `DeviceProxy` or restart of the polling timer.
 Sequence chart in